 Controlling pain is an important part of metastatic breast cancer care.
-Metastatic breast cancer is also called advanced or stage IV breast cancer.

 Learn about managing pain related to early breast cancer treatment.

 Pain can affect your quality of life.
 So, controlling pain is a crucial part of your care.